Anishpras/personal-blog-app-express-nextjs/README.md

 ### 7. Custom UI Components

-We've  several  UI components (e.g., `ShinyButton`, `ShimmerButton`) to enhance the user interface and provide a unique user experience from Shadcn UI and some from Magic UI
+I've created several UI components (e.g., `ShinyButton`, `ShimmerButton`) to enhance the user interface and provide a unique user experience from Shadcn UI and some from Magic UI.

 ### 8. Client-Side and Server-Side Rendering

-We utilize both client-side and server-side rendering strategies to optimize performance and SEO.
+I utilize both client-side and server-side rendering strategies to optimize performance and SEO.
 For example, the homepage uses server-side rendering for initial load and client-side rendering for dynamic updates.

 ### 9. Error Handling and Loading States